curtisbucher/chess-tournament/README.md

 # chess-tournament
-A competitive chess tournament run weekly in this repository.
+A competitive computer chess engine tournament run weekly in this repository.
 Contestants are added by cloning the repository and opening a pull request with your new chess engine.
+All software and engines are written in python.

 [Still In Progress, Tournaments Not Ready yet]